mapeditor/tiled/docs/reference/scripting.rst

     The full scripting API and support for ECMAScript 7 features are only available for Tiled builds based on Qt 5.12 or later.
-This currently excludes the Windows XP and snap releases.
+This currently excludes the Windows XP and snap releases before Tiled 1.8.1.

 .. _script-extensions: